10 AWS Data Lake Best Practices

 6. Combine Small Files to Reduce API Costs

 When you store data in S3 as part of your AWS data lake solution, you’ll incur three types of costs:

 - Storage costs, on a per-GB basis.

 - API costs, based on the number of API requests you make.

 - Data egress costs, charged when you transfer data out of S3 or to a different AWS region.

-If you’re using your AWS data lake to support log analytics initiatives, you’ll be ingesting log and event files from tens, hundreds, or even thousands of sources.
-If you ingest frequently, you’ll end up with huge numbers of small files, each stored as a separate object.
+If you’re using your AWS data lake to support log analytics initiatives, you could be ingesting log and event files from tens, hundreds, or even thousands of sources.
+If you ingest frequently, you’ll end up with a huge number of small log files, each stored as a separate object.
 Now imagine you want to perform operations on those files: each object gets its own API call, billed separately.

 By combining smaller files into larger ones, you’ll be able to cut down on the number of API calls needed to operate on your data.
 Combining one thousand 250 kilobyte files into a single 25MB file before performing an API call would reduce your costs by 99.9%.